zemendaniel/groupchat/README.md

 A fast, lightweight, cross‑platform LAN group chat application built with .NET and Avalonia.
 Simple to set up, easy to use, and designed to work on Windows, macOS, and Linux.
 Perfect for chatting in a school class room, or quickly sending a link to a co-worker.

+### Works without requiring admin privileges.
+On the same subnet, the app functions even if it isn’t explicitly allowed through the firewall.
 ### If you like this project, please star this repo :)

 ## Table of Contents